derekburgess/jaws/README.md

 ### Additional Services

-To use `jaws-ipinfo`: [ipinfo](https://ipinfo.io/), you will need to sign up for an account and create env variables for:
+To use `jaws-ipinfo`, you will need to sign up for an account with [ipinfo](https://ipinfo.io/), and create env variables for:

 - `IPINFO_API_KEY`